scottkleinman/WE1S/we1s-test/README.md

 Double-click the Graphical Installer and let Anaconda install.
 For the most part, the process is simple.
 The Mac OS X provides prompts along the way, but you can simply instruct the process to continue when these appear.
 When the installation is finished, a Launcher icon will appear on your desktop.
 You do not need to use this, but you may find it convenient.

 ###Testing your Python Installation
 Before proceeding, it is useful to test whether Python works.
 To do this, you will need to open a command prompt (Windows) or terminal (Mac).
 If you do not know how to do this on your system, Google "open command prompt windows 8" (replace the Windows version number with whatever version you are running) or "open terminal Mac OSX".
-Type python and hit enter.
+Type `python` and hit `enter`.
 You should see something like this:

 ![The Python Command Prompt](https://github.com/scottkleinman/WE1S/blob/master/we1s-test/images/python-command.png?raw=true "The Python Command Prompt")